Looking to grow your wealth through passive investing?

-The FTSE 100 is an index that consists of ‘blue chips’ (the blue poker chip is the highest value chip on the table) that are mature companies and industry stalwarts.
+The FTSE 100 is an index fund that consists of ‘blue chips’ (the blue poker chip is the highest value chip on the table) that are mature companies and industry stalwarts.
 These companies are safe, stable, profitable, and often pay dividends to their shareholders.

 Buying a FTSE 100 tracker is not going to make anyone rich overnight, but these stocks are well diversified and owned by institutions and pension funds.
 It is pedestrian growth but considered low risk.

 By owning 100 companies, the impact of any stock going bust overnight is severely reduced.
 The FTSE 100 index also has a quarterly shuffle – where the three lowest value stocks are demoted into the FTSE 250, and the highest value stocks in the FTSE 250 are moved into the FTSE 100.

 How much can I make buying a FTSE 100 tracker?

-A study done by AXA Self Investor found that investment over a 10-year period in the FTSE 100 had a 95% chance of success.
+A study done by AXA Self Investor found that a passive investment over a 10-year period in the FTSE 100 had a 95% chance of success.
 The average return was 70% gain (assuming dividends were reinvested).